International Executry & DIY Wills

 We offer a speedy, transparent and efficient service for all foreign/international clients.

 At Wilson and Fish Solicitors we are committed to fair pricing which is clear and transparent to our clients.
-Please contact us on 01412227951 to speak to our specialist executry/probate solicitors today.
+If you are an executor of an estate in Scotland and looking to obtain Confirmation and to wind up the estate, contact our solicitors for a quote on 0141 222 7951 or complete our online enquiry form.